divriots/whats-new/src/pages/next/dummy.md

 hero_image: "/images/melons.jpeg"

 ---
-Edit preview-story code in the doc site and render it live 🔥

-Allows for creation of playground experiences right in your documentation for all rendered code blocks.
+Edit preview-story code in the doc site and render it live.
+This allows for creation of playground experiences right in your documentation for all rendered code blocks.

-See how 👉